zelishe/ngrx-rest/README.md

 }
 ```
 Create a basic configuration for ngrx-rest-api-data module, including EntityConfig for the Person
-and add NgrxRestApiModule to your Angular application.
-Don't forget to import HttpClientModule (@angular/http) and StoreModule (@ngrx/store)

 ```typescript
 const entityStoreConfig: EntityStoreConfig = {